Caldoric/lin-unity-packages/README.md

 This is a big invisible cube.
 This will improve the sync rate of animator systems.
 Good for avatars which do performances and need consistency even if a person isn't looking at you.
 ## Physics Projectile: [https://youtu.be/opLUJeM8qqM](https://youtu.be/opLUJeM8qqM)
 An object which is controlled by physics.
 You can easily replace the effects.
 Collides with the world using physics, but detonation is manual.
 Good example of an interface built with multi-hand trigger.
-## Player Local Stop Action: No preview yet
+## Player Local Kit: No preview yet
-Touch a player and start an animation that is local to them.
+Start particle systems or stop action animations that are player local.
 ## Single Fire Particle: No preview yet
 This is a particle system prefab that will fire once per override, without garbage keyframes, without disabling game objects, without a broken emitter pair, without an animator, and without any visual interruption when you release the override.
 If you need a delay you can add it to the child particle, or other particles you decide to sub-emit.
 ## Sound On Collision: No preview yet